Kamony/stress-in-workplace/src/pages/activities/index.md

       scientific outputs.
     image: /img/jaime-lopes-0rdboadnbwm-unsplash.jpg
-  - name: The common monograph "Readiness of small and medium-sized enterprises in V4 for stress management interventions"
+  - name: The common monograph "Readiness of small and medium-sized enterprises in V4 for stress management interventions."
     text: The monograph will consist of a description of the current state of the issue, an overview of the research findings, a statistical evaluation of the data, a comparison of the process in V4 states, and recommendations